 - follow the relevant reporting schedule

-- this includes submitting reporting documents to Climate Active by the deadline and to our reasonable satisfaction
+- this includes submitting reporting documents to Climate Active by the due date and to our reasonable satisfaction

 - pay all fees on time